Skip to main contentArrow Right

 import { getJwtPermissions, routeGuard } from "@descope/vue-sdk";

-Next, in the src/views/JobsView.vue file, you are displaying a link to the admin dashboard.
-You need to make sure that this link is displayed only to users with the Admin Dashboard Access permission.
-Open this file and add this code to the script to import the useUser() hook and access the details of the authenticated user:
+Next, open the src/views/JobsView.vue file.
+Right now, the page always displays a link to the admin dashboard.
+You’ll update it so the link only appears for users with the Admin Dashboard Access permission.
+To do this, add the following code to the script section to import the necessary Descope method and check the authenticated user’s permissions:

 import { getJwtPermissions } from "@descope/vue-sdk";